-A call to action between civil society organisations towards national governments and disaster management agencies, EU member states and donors, and technical agencies.
+A call-to-action by civil society organisations to national governments and disaster management agencies, EU member states and donors, and technical agencies.

 GNDR is a network of over 1,500+ civil society organisations across 129 countries working together to strengthen the resilience of communities most at risk of disasters.
 This call-to-action has been developed with the members below, who are engaging in locally-led anticipatory action in Southern Africa.